nodecopter/nodecopter.com/2013/london/aug-18.md

 We'll meet at 9am on Sunday, August 18th and then hack through until around 6pm

-The event will be held at UCL: http://www.ucl.ac.uk/
+The event will be held at [UCL](http://www.ucl.ac.uk/) in central London.

 <hr>